 What Changed About the I-485 Interview After May 2026

-The I-485 interview itself — the format, the scheduling pipeline, the field-office visit, the in-person nature of the meeting — did not change after PM-602-0199 was issued on May 21, 2026.
-USCIS officers continue to interview adjustment applicants at field offices, ask similar categories of questions, and reach a decision either at the interview or shortly after.
+The I-485 interview itself did not change after PM-602-0199 was issued on May 21, 2026.
+USCIS officers still interview adjustment applicants at field offices, ask similar categories of questions, and reach a decision either at the interview or shortly after.

-What shifted is the discretion framework officers apply at adjudication.
-PM-602-0199 directs officers to weigh the totality of positive and negative equity factors before granting or denying adjustment of status.
+The format, the scheduling pipeline, and the in-person field-office visit all continue as before.
+What shifted is the discretion framework officers apply when they decide whether to grant adjustment of status.
+PM-602-0199 directs officers to weigh the totality of positive and negative equity factors at adjudication.
 As covered in can I still file adjustment of status in 2026, the filing pipeline remains open.
-The interview is the moment officers see the equity record translated into testimony and supporting documents.
-Preparing the equity narrative carefully matters more under the new framing.
+The interview is the moment officers see the equity record come to life in testimony and supporting documents.
+Preparing that record carefully matters more under the new framing.

 Step-by-Step: 8 Things To Do Before the Interview